pankhuri-92/OSS-Lab-Assignment-2/Ques3.md

   Inserted edges represent a weighted graph.
 - **Output:**
   Prints the shortest path from vertex 1 to vertex 5 and the shortest distances from vertex 1 to all other vertices.

-By analyzing and documenting the code structure, we can better understand how each part of the program works and how they contribute to the implementation of Dijkstra's algorithm.